KostyaBovt/movie_storage/README.md

    * Add     - redirect to Add movie page : localhost/movie_storage/movie/add
    * Upload  - redirect to Upload movies form file page : localhost/movie_storage/movie/upload
 1. Home page
-   * Display all films in alphabetical order
+   * Displays all films in alphabetical order
    * You can filter films by film name **OR/AND** actor name through filter form and button **'Filter'**
    * You can view information about film through button **'Information'**
    * You can delete film through button **'Delete'**
 2. Add movie
-   * Form to add movie to DB manually
+   * Form for adding movie to DB manually
    * All fields required
-   * Show error if invalid fields values filled or film already exists
+   * Shows error if invalid fields values filled or film already exists
 3. Upload movie
-   * Upload movies to DB from strictly formatted .txt file
+   * Uploads movies to DB from strictly formatted .txt file
    * Error if invalid file
    * Warnings if some films was not added (already exists in DB): shows number of films added, errors and total films.